 Package unsafe contains operations that step around the type safety of Go programs.

-Sizeof returns the size in bytes occupied by the value v.
-The size is that of the "top level" of the value only.
-For instance, if v is a slice, it returns the size of the slice descriptor, not the size of the memory referenced by the slice.
+Sizeof takes an expression x of any type and returns the size in bytes of a hypothetical variable v as if v was declared via var v = x.
+The size does not include any memory possibly referenced by x.
+For instance, if x is a slice, Sizeof returns the size of the slice descriptor, not the size of the memory referenced by the slice.

 type ArbitraryType int